This online guide has all the information and links to documents you need to deliver coaching across the Frontline and Pathways programmes.

 Network day

-The content of network days varies, and the agenda will provide space for you to connect, share and make meaning from your experiences of Frontline and Pathways coaching.
-You will also receive updates on the activity of the wider Frontline organisation.
-Network days are paid at £400 per day.
+The content of the in person network days varies, and the agenda will provide space for you to connect, share and make meaning from your experiences of Approach and Frontline coaching.

 Briefings